maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to delete an existing Xml record, the service will validate the respective entry indeed exists in its database.
+Upon receiving a request to delete an existing Xml record, the MSR will validate the respective entry indeed exists in its database.
 If an error occurs while deleting the identified Xml object, the service will make that clear in the response generated.

 #### Operation parameters
 <!--